Free Digital Scripture · Public Domain

 The navigation is designed to keep you in the text.
 There is no need to return to a menu between chapters — the reader is carried forward automatically through all four passages before being returned to the day page with a gentle completion prompt.

-Thoughtful Editing
+Thoughtful editing

 Several chapters of the Bible consist largely or entirely of genealogical lists — long sequences of names that, while historically significant, can interrupt the flow of devotional reading and discourage readers from continuing.
 These passages have been handled with care.